 Not everyone has a massive salary that they can use to save up for a supercar.
 In some cases, you might need an extra source of income if you really want to buy your dream car.
 Luckily in this day and age there are lots of options to choose from.

-From real estate investing to creating YouTube channels, finding the right side hustle can prove to be very profitable.
+From real estate investing to creating YouTube channels (maybe even eventually a supercar YouTube channel!), finding the right side hustle can prove to be very profitable.
 However, this is the item on this list that will take the most effort on your part.
 If you’re willing to work hard enough, creating a profitable side hustle could be the route to affording your first supercar.

 There are a number of financing options you can use to bring down the monthly costs of your supercar, but it will bring up the total cost of the car, as with any form of financing.
 This will involve putting down a deposit on the car too.
 The higher your initial deposit, the lower the monthly instalments will be.